cornell-brg/pymtl-tut-hls/README.md

   8: #                    ()18:rd:00000005:000
 ```

-The line trace has been edited to make it more compact and includes
+The line trace has been edited to make it more compact and include
 annotations.
 Unlike the GCD unit used in our PyMTL tutorial, this GCD
 unit is designed to be an accelerator and thus supports the
 xcelreq/xcelresp interface with the following accelerator registers: